arresteddevops/ado-hugo/content/guest/levenson.md

 YouTube = "LachlanEvenson"
 +++

 Lachlan is a principal program manager on the Container Compute team at Azure.
 He has spent the last few years working with Kubernetes and enabling cloud native journeys.
-Lachie serves as a Cloud Native ambassador and is the Kubernetes 1.16 release lead, and has deep operational knowledge of many Cloud Native projects.
+Lachie serves as a Cloud Native ambassador and was the Kubernetes 1.16 release lead, and has deep operational knowledge of many Cloud Native projects.